-Generic Name: dichlorphenamide (DYE klor FEN a mide)
+Generic name: dichlorphenamide (DYE klor FEN a mide)

 What is dichlorphenamide?

-The Keveyis brand of dichlorphenamide is used to treat occasional paralysis (loss of movement) caused by high or low levels of potassium in your blood.
+Dichlorphenamide is used to treat occasional paralysis (loss of movement) caused by high or low levels of potassium in your blood.

 Dichlorphenamide may also be used for purposes not listed in this medication guide.